HOUSTON AGGRAVATED ASSAULT LAWYER

-If you have been charged with the criminal offense of aggravated assault in Harris county (Houston), or any of the surrounding counties in Texas, including Montgomery (Conroe), Waller (Hempstead), Liberty (City of Liberty), Fort Bend (Richmond), Brazoria (Angleton), Galveston (City of Galveston) or Washington (Brenham), contact James G. Sullivan and Associates for a free consultation at (281) 546-6428.
+If you have been charged with the criminal offense of aggravated assault in Harris county (Houston), or any of the surrounding counties in Texas, including Montgomery (Conroe), Waller (Hempstead), Fort Bend (Richmond) or Brazoria (Angleton), contact James G. Sullivan and Associates for a free consultation at (281) 546-6428.
 Attorney James (Jim) Sullivan is an experienced trial lawyer who will fight for your rights, freedom and future.

 Aggravated Assault in Harris County